DongzeHE/scpca-docs/docs/getting_started.md

 ### Filtering cells based on ADT quality control

 In both the `filtered.rds` and `processed.rds` files, cells are flagged for removal based on ADT-level QC statistics in the alternative experiment's `discard` column as calculated by [`DropletUtils::CleanTagCounts()](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
-This column contains values `FALSE` for cells that should not be removed, and `TRUE` for cells that should be removed.
+This column contains values `FALSE` for cells that should not be removed and `TRUE` for cells that should be removed.

 To filter cells based on ADT counts, for example in the `filtered.rds` object, use the following commands: